 The tax break is significant.
-For example, a married couple over the age of 50 can contribute up to $13,000 to an IRA (as of 2018), and they deduct that amount from their income tax.
+For example, a married couple over the age of 50 can contribute up to $14,000 to an IRA (as of 2020), and they can deduct that amount from their income tax.
 That’s huge!

 2. Healthcare Expenses

 If you have a Medicare Supplement, you likely won’t have enough expenses for this tax deduction to work, but it’s still worth looking into.